Alexisbol/ada-template-website/README.md

 ### Context

 <p>
-At first glance, one might expect macroeconomic policy to affect the market as a whole in a fairly uniform way.
-All firms depend, to some extent, on their cost of capital, access to borrowing, and on consumers’ overall behavior, which makes aggregate market movements appear informative.
+At first glance, macroeconomic policy might seem to affect the market in a fairly uniform way.
+All firms depend to some extent on borrowing costs, access to capital, and consumers’ overall behavior, making aggregate market movements appear informative.
 </p>

 <p>
 In practice, however, firms differ substantially, and these differences are especially pronounced across sectors.
-Capital intensity, leverage, pricing power, exposure to interest rates, and reliance on future growth vary widely from one sector to another, implying that macroeconomic shocks need not translate evenly across the market.
+Capital intensity, leverage, pricing power, exposure to interest rates, and reliance on future growth vary widely, implying that macroeconomic shocks need not translate evenly across the market.
 </p>

 <p>
-This motivates a key distinction: separating what reflects broad market movements from what corresponds to genuinely sector-specific behavior.
-If sector trajectories diverge even after accounting for the market, aggregate analysis becomes insufficient, and a sector-level approach becomes relevant.
+This motivates a key distinction between broad market movements and genuinely sector-specific behavior.
+If sector trajectories diverge even after accounting for the market, aggregate analysis becomes insufficient.
 </p>

 <p>
-The baseline question addressed here is therefore simple: do sectors mainly behave as scaled versions of the market, or do they follow distinct long-run trajectories that justify a sector-level analysis?
+The central question is therefore simple: do sectors mainly behave as scaled versions of the market, or do they follow distinct long-run paths that justify a sector-level analysis?
 </p>

 <section class="content-section trigger-game" data-game="game-part-1"></section>